-If you are encountering errors running pip install coconut, try adding --user or running which will force Coconut to use the pure-Python pyparsing module instead of the faster cPyparsing module.
+If you are encountering errors running pip install coconut, try adding --user or running pip install --no-deps --upgrade coconut "pyparsing<3"

+which will force Coconut to use the pure-Python pyparsing module instead of the faster cPyparsing module.
 If you are still getting errors, you may want to try using conda instead.